 NO!
 Your motorsport duties come first.
-You should only submit a Crashtag report when you can do so without interrupting your normal duties (e.g. after an incident during a break, etc.).
+You should only submit a Crashtag report when you can do so without interrupting your normal duties (e.g. after an incident during a break, or even when you have been relieved from duty to complete your paper reports).
 See also below regarding photographs.

 Yes, in fact AIMSS has complied with the very strict European General Data Protection Regulation legislation which far exceeds any of the Australia privacy legal requirements.
 This was an FIA requirement.
 A copy of a letter from the FIA confirm this compliance, is available here.